National Liberation Front (Greece): Background

-During the Metaxas Regime, the Communist Party of Greece (KKE) was outlawed and its members persecuted.
+During the Metaxas Regime, KKE was outlawed and its members persecuted.
 Its hierarchy and organization suffered heavy blows from Metaxas' efficient security forces, and more than 2,000 Communists were imprisoned or sent to internal exile.
 The fact that a great many of the Communists in Greece had been tortured under the 4th of August Regime, and that the party had been heavily infiltrated by the secret police had contributed much to an embittered, paranoid view of the world.
 The majority of the Communists had acquired a mentality that saw power as something to be gained and not to be shared.